verilator/verilator/docs/guide/faq.rst

 * Use a recent compiler.
 Newer compilers tend to be faster.

-* Compile in parallel on many machines and use caching; see the web for the ccache, distcc, and icecream packages. ccache will skip GCC runs between identical source builds, even across different users.
+* Compile in parallel on many machines and use caching; see the web for the ccache, sccache, distcc, or icecream packages. ccache will skip GCC runs between identical source builds, even across different users.
 If ccache was installed when Verilator was built, it is used, or see OBJCACHE environment variable to override this.
 Also see the